BlindDPS/blind-dps/README.md

 <br />

-:bulb: This repository is implemented on official repository of [DPS (diffusion-posterior-sampling)](https://github.com/DPS2022/diffusion-posterior-sampling).
+:bulb: This repository is implemented based on official repository of [DPS (diffusion-posterior-sampling)](https://github.com/DPS2022/diffusion-posterior-sampling).

 <br />